KetchupOnMyKetchup/ToDoList/blog.md

 # End-to-end from Code Project, to VSTS CI/CD, to Azure
-This is a simple proof of concept to display an Azure App Service website communicating with an API project, which communicates to an Azure SQL back-end.
+I have created a simple proof of concept to display an Azure App Service website communicating with an Azure API project, which communicates to an Azure SQL back-end.
 The app is a To-Do application based on Microsoft's To-Do List app, but adapted for Azure deploy and to Visual Studio 2017.
 The project's technology stack is C#, Angular JS, and SQL.
 The full tutorial is located here: https://github.com/catenn/ToDoList

 ![alt text](https://github.com/catenn/ToDoList/blob/master/Images/todolist-diagram.png)

 The walkthrough is an 8-part series that will start you with a Visual Studio project to download that is fully functional.
 You will learn how to set up the project on your local machine and test it out.
 Along the way, I will go through how to use Swagger for your APIs and Dapper for the back-end micro-ORM to communicate with the database.
 We will use Git to push code into Visual Studio Team Services (VSTS).
 Then we will use VSTS to complete a Build process (Continuous Integration) which will create an artifact that can be then pushed to a Release process (Continuous Delivery) which will deploy it to Azure.
 On average, it should take you 2-4 hours to complete the entire tutorial.
 All of it can be done for free with free software and subscriptions, all details are in the tutorial itself!
+Please feel free to click on the link above to go to the main project page for the project, or click below to get started on the tutorial.

 # Tutorial Sections:
 * **[00 Prerequisites, Timing, and Cost:](https://github.com/catenn/ToDoList/wiki/00.-Prerequisites,-Timing,-and-Cost)** I will explain all of the software and accounts required to complete this tutorial.